drupalcommerce/commerce-docs/v2/getting-started/index.rst

 ===============

 Drupal Commerce requires using Composer with Drupal.
-If you are new to Composer, or new to managing Drupal with Composer, see `Composer the what, why, and how`_.
+If you are new to Composer, or new to managing Drupal with Composer, see :doc:`composer`.

-To get Drupal Commerce installed, see the `Installing Drupal Commerce`_ guide.
+To get Drupal Commerce installed, see the :doc:`install` guide.

-For keeping Drupal Commerce up to date, review the `Keeping a Drupal Commerce site up to date`_ guide.
+For keeping Drupal Commerce up to date, review the :doc:`update` guide.

-.. _`Composer the what, why, and how`: getting-started/composer.rst
-.. _Installing Drupal Commerce: getting-started/install.rst
-.. _Keeping a Drupal Commerce site up to date: getting-started/update.rst

 .. toctree::
    :maxdepth: 3